0joshuaolson1/lstm-g/README.txt

 adjust(target, learnRate) modifies the network's weights according to the current target output array and the real learning rate.

-The learning algorithm assumes that all data points for output are in the [0, 1] range.
+The learning algorithm assumes that all data points for output are in the [0, 1] range (limiting output nodes' possible activation functions, to keep in mind once more function choices are implemented).
 To incorporate bias inputs (one suggestion is to bias all non-input units) in manual building, always include an input data point of value 1 and dedicate an input node to share that value with other nodes.
 In automatic building, if either biasToOutputConnections is 1 or biasReceivingBlock is non-empty, the user is likewise expected to include a constant input of one, appended at the end of any input array (so it would have length numberOfInputs + 1).

 Discussion